mcfnord/rml/src/merrival.md

-8. I am told members of the office have been directed by Mr. Lindquist’s leadership cabal not to talk to former DPA Mary Robnett, DPA John Neeb or me.
-Many employees fear Mr. Lindquist.
+8. I am told members of the office have been directed by Mr. Lindquist’s leadership cabal not to talk to former DPA Mary Robnett, DPA John Neeb or me. <mark>Many employees fear Mr. Lindquist.
 They fear not visibly supporting one of Mr. Lindquist’s candidates or working on one of his candidate’s political campaigns.
 They correctly believe lack